Azure/azure-cosmos-dotnet-v3/Microsoft.Azure.Cosmos.Samples/Tools/Benchmark/README.md

 ## Running on Azure VM

-If you want to execute benchmarking on multiple machines with one ARM Template, you can use our [guide to leverage Azure Virtual Machines](./AzureVmBenchmark/README.md) to execute the benchmarks in any number of Azure regions usgin ARM Template.
+If you want to execute benchmarking on multiple machines with one ARM Template, you can use our [guide to leverage Azure Virtual Machines](./AzureVmBenchmark/README.md).